ACCESS TO LITERACY ASSESSMENT SYSTEMWelcome to ATLAS

 Use of Test

 Each subtest is administered separately, so that scores can be provided for each subtest as well as for overall phonological awareness.
 Testing time for all three subtests on the adaptive measure usually takes under 10 minutes.
-A score of x to y is reported with a short description of how to interpret the score.
+A standardized M-score from 15 to 25 (mean of 20, standard deviation 2) is reported, with a short description of how to interpret the score.
+Also provided with the ATLAS-PA M-score are score descriptors for other published phonological awareness measures.
+These estimate how a child would have scored on TOPEL, CTOPP-2, or Acadience Phonological Awareness, for her age or grade, where applicable.

 We are the researchers behind ATLAS